I-Dont-Remember/site/content/lessons.md

 +++
 categories = []
 date = 2022-10-07T05:00:00Z
-description = ""
-draft = true
-images = []
-tags = []
-title = "Lessons"
+description = "Life is a long string of making mistakes and learning lessons.
+This list is a living document for me to reflect on past experiences." draft = false images = [] tags = [] title = "Lessons" toc = true
 +++

+---

 Life is a long string of making mistakes and learning lessons.

 This list is a living document for me to reflect on past experiences.